baggage/app/README.md

 # tutorial

-For a quick overview including emails see http://baggage.io
+For a quick overview with example emails see http://baggage.io

 # api